Aryan-Jhaveri/mcp-foodguidecanada/README.md

 You can use this <a href="https://docs.google.com/spreadsheets/d/1TELVtKLN35yxGFC10751WnByRtpWndYPjC4WKWw4Cgo/edit?usp=sharing" target="_blank">**google sheet**</a> to verify EER and CNF calculations shown in the trailer videos in the current repository.

+⚠️ The CNF Database has rate limited macronutrient webrequests to prevent server bloat.
+If you're fetching maacronutrient information, you migth encounter incomplete bulk_get_macronutrient outputs in the first try. **Always try to chunk queries into separate steps to prevent the LLM from overwhelming/being overwhelmed**

 ## 📑 Table of Contents

 - [📝 Description](#-description)